August 15, 2023 2 min read

-Welsh rarebit (or Welsh rabbit as originally spelled) is a traditional but famous Welsh dish.
-Basically, it’s a combination of hot melted Caerphilly cheese on toast which is a winning combination on any day.
+Welsh Rarebit (or Welsh rabbit as originally spelled) is a traditional but iconic Welsh dish that has been enjoyed for centuries.
+Basically, it’s a combination of hot melted cheese on toast with a few addtions.
 Some still call it posh Cheese on Toast which let’s face it, doesn’t sound half as good as Welsh Rarebit, does it?
-Welsh rarebit is more than cheese on toast - it needs Caerphilly cheese, beer, Worcester sauce and mustard, and that's why it tastes so good - see the Welsh rarebit recipe below.
-Welsh rarebit day is celebrated in Wales on each 3rd September - but it's just so good, its best eaten all year around!
+Welsh rarebit is more than cheese on toast - it needs some beer, Worcester sauce and mustard, and that's why it tastes so good - a winning combination on any day!!!
+See the recipe below.
+Despite its somewhat peculiar name, Welsh Rarebit has stood the test of time, evolving into a beloved culinary creation enjoyed around the world.

 Ingredients